Kilimanjaro Trek Rongai Route – TKRON

 Day 3 Kikelelwa Cave (3600m)

-The trail continues up towards Kibo, through moorlands, passing Second Cave (3450m), and reaching Kikelelwa Cave at about 3600 meters, after 6 – 7 hours.
+The trail continues up towards Kibo, through moorlands, passing Second Cave (3450m).
+Reach Kikelelwa Cave at about 3600 meters, after 6 – 7 hours.
 The views start to open up and you begin to feel you’re on a really big mountain!
-Water is usually in the obvious stream below the cave, although you might have to wander downhill a way to find some.
+Water is usually in the obvious stream below the cave, although you might have to wander downhill a bit to find some.
 Overnight is at Kikelelwa Cave camp.

 Day 4 Mawenzi Tarn Camp (4330m)

 A short but steep climb up grassy slopes offers superb views of this wilderness area.
-The vegetation zone ends shortly before you reach your next camp at Mawenzi Tarn, after 3 – 4 hours, spectacularly situated beneath the towering spires of Mawenzi.
+The vegetation zone ends shortly before you reach your next camp at Mawenzi Tarn, after 3 – 4 hours.
+It is spectacularly situated beneath the towering spires of Mawenzi.
 Spend the afternoon acclimatizing and exploring the area.

 Day 5 Kibo Hut Camp (4700m)

-Continue ascending on the east side of Kibo crossing the saddle between Mawenzi and Kibo taking 4 to 5 hours to reach Kibo Hut through alpine desert.
+Continue ascending on the east side of Kibo, crossing the saddle between Mawenzi and Kibo.
+After 4 to 5 hours, reach Kibo Hut through alpine desert.
 The remainder of the day is spent resting in preparation for the final ascent, which begins at midnight.
 Overnight is at Kibo Camp.